7 days in Calabria, Italy itinerary: a complete guide

 • Maria SS del Rosario Church

-During the summer, the town center becomes a pedestrian area and there are many events taking place on the main square.
+During the summer, the town centre becomes a pedestrian area and there are many events taking place on the main square.

 Don’t forget to try the ‘Swordfish alla Bagnarota‘, this main dish is prepared with simple ingredients like cherry tomatoes, olives, capers, and fresh swordfish (the popular catch of the day for this village).

-You can reach both Scilla and Bagnara Calabra by train, from Reggio Calabria, if you end up traveling around Calabria without renting a car.
+You can reach both Scilla and Bagnara Calabra by train from Reggio Calabria if you end up travelling around Calabria without renting a car.

 Tropea (3 days)